sauzher/nginx-proxy-plone/README.md

-# Zest Nginx
+# Nginx Proxy Plone

-This container runs a nginx:stable-apline image with a reverse proxy to Plone.
+This container runs a nginx:stable-apline image with a reverse proxy to a Plone or Varnish container.

 ## Features